doctorandrewbrown/bridgendphysics/README.md

 *  [Tablet](https://github.com/doctorandrewbrown/bridgendphysics-wireframes/blob/main/wireframes/tablet.jpg).

 ### Surface
+Colours, typography

 ## **Bugs**

 Bugs encountered are detailed in this section.

 * Text overflow was encountered with the h1 and h2 headings in the hero section, when initial testing for small devices.
 This was due to the above elements not being placed in their own columns.
 Placing the h1, h2 elements (and cta button) in their own columns allowed responsivity.
 Solving this bug demonstrated the importance of following bootstrap format to get built-in responsiveness.

+* The initial web-page layout used a single bootstrap container-fluid for the whole page.
+This caused an issue with the contact section which was required to be full-width.
+The bug was that bootstrap applied unwanted right and left margins.
+The bug was solved by enclosing the contact section in it's own container-fluid.

 ## **Testing**